 Cylinder numbering refers to the sequential numbering of cylinders in an engine, typically starting from cylinder #1 and progressing in numerical order.
 Firing order specifies the sequence in which the spark plugs or fuel injectors fire in multi-cylinder engines to ensure smooth operation and balance engine vibrations.
 The firing order is determined by the engine’s design and crankshaft configuration.

-47. What are the main differences between diesel and gasoline fuel properties, and how do they affect engine operation?
+47. How do diesel and gasoline fuels differ, and how does it affect engine operation?

 Ans: